FACT-Finder-Web-Components/documentation/markdown/en/ff-navigation.md

 ## Templates

 You can also define 3 possible templates, which are used in different situations.
-To define these set the `'type'` propertie on the `ff-navigation-item`.
+To define these set the `'type'` property on the `ff-navigation-item`.
 A `ff-navigation-item` with no type is used as the **default** fallback template and has to be defined.

 ### 'header'